Unboxed-Software/solana-course/content/basic-solana-mobile.md

   useContext(ConnectionContext);
 ```

-### 5. AuthProvider.tsx
+### 5. Create AuthProvider.tsx

 The next Solana provision we’ll need is the auth provider.
 This is one of the main differences between mobile and web development.
 What we’re implementing here is roughly equivalent to the `WalletProvider` that we’re used to in web apps.
 However, since we're using Android and its natively installed wallets, the flow to connect and utilize them is a bit different.
-Most notably, we need to follow the Mobile Wallet Adapter protocol (MWA).
+Most notably, we need to follow the MWA protocol.

 We do this by providing the following in our `AuthProvider`: